BersisSe/feather/README.md

 ```

-That’s all — no async,
+That’s all — no async.

 ---

 ## Middleware in Feather

-Middleware is intented to be heart of Feather.
+Middleware is intented to be the heart of Feather.
 You may write it as a closure, a struct, or chain them together:

 ```rust,no_run
 use feather::{App, AppContext, Request, Response};